Subscribe to our

 Ascites, a condition associated with fluid accumulation in the cavity of the abdomen usually requires a multidisciplinary approach.
 But what if we told you that you could easily manage ascites-related symptoms by making simple dietary changes such as consuming low- sodium and high-protein diets.
 In fact you may maintain your overall health and well being by including or avoiding certain foods to your diet.

 Here's an in-depth guide on the best foods for ascites and liver disease and when to seek medical help.
-At Felix Hospital, the leading gastroenterologist hospital in Noida we have a renowned and experienced team of liver doctors.
+At Felix Hospital, the leading gastroenterology hospital in Noida we have a renowned and experienced team of liver doctors.

 So, if you've been struggling to get a personalized diet for ascites patients, don’t panic!